 By following a whole-food-based diet and leading physically active lives, hunter-gatherers presumably had much lower rates of lifestyle diseases, such as obesity, diabetes, and heart disease.

-The main concept of the paleo diet is to return to a way of eating that is closer to what early humans ate, in an attempt to increase overall wellness and reduce disease risk.
+The main concept of the paleo diet is to return to a way of eating that is closer to what early humans ate in an attempt to increase overall wellness and reduce disease risk.
 This entails eating whole foods and avoiding processed foods.

 The Paleo Diet